How to Control OpenAI API Costs Before They Escalate

 Table of Contents

 If you’re adopting SaaS, renewals have become a part of your reality.
-The average organization experiences approximately one renewal every day on average.
-And for many organizations, they see renewals sky-rocket at the end of the year.
+For many organizations, they see renewals sky-rocket at the end of the year.

 One of the reasons renewals catch people off guard is that they don’t have a central system to document all of their SaaS applications.
-SaaS is often decentralized: IT controls only 28% of SaaS spend and manages only 17% of those applications.
-The other 82% of SaaS applications are being purchased and renewed by teams and individuals who likely don’t have insight to your organizational SaaS strategy.
-Not being able to anticipate renewals can undercut your budget and bring undue security risks.
+SaaS is often decentralized: IT controls only 15% of SaaS spend and manages only 13% of those applications.
+The other 85% of SaaS applications are being purchased and renewed by teams and individuals who likely don’t have insight to your organizational SaaS strategy.

 Not being prepared for renewals is more than an inconvenience.
 When SaaS automatic renewals slip by unnoticed you could be missing out the opportunity to negotiate your contracts, or even allowing your organization to pay for entire systems you don’t need.
 When renewals aren’t planned for it’s easy to make quick decisions that aren’t based on data, and simply go with your gut.
 All of the above can put compliance and security policies at risk and can be a slow hemorrhage for budgets.